Reference

 claw:

-mode: claudecode # active connector; pinned by setup aliases
+mode: claudecode # single-connector mode; setup aliases select this with --connector.

 gateway: